argel6767/tailor.ai/README.md

 ## Future Ideas

+- User profile/dashboard
+  - allow user to change password
+  - delete account
 - A job description scraping microservice to further tailor resumes to job-specific descriptions, utilizing Flask and Beautiful Soup.
+  - use a LinkedIn API from RapidAPI, in the meantime.

 ## Note